eldesh/z3sml/readme.md

 Where the *C example* code is provided within z3 official distribution.

-For building and running sample program:
+For building and running sample programs:

     $ make sample